Anorthoclase: Gemstone InformationÂ

 Opaque to translucent , rarely transparent

-• Lustre: Vitreous, may be pearly on cleavages
+• Luster: Vitreous, may be pearly on cleavages

-• Colour: Colorless, also white, pale creamy yellow, occasionally greenish or pink, red.
+• Color: Colorless, also white, pale creamy yellow, occasionally greenish or pink, red.